auli-007/C-programming/README.md

-# why-are-you-gae
+# This is my first try on github

-I"ll try to descrive that why I'm gae !
+I"ll try to explore what I shuould do here !